John Procope makes third attempt at swim from Tobago to Trinidad

 "We got swept around the corner of Tobago and we ended up on the Caribbean side of the island, headed towards Grenada," Procope said.
 "You can't fight nature on things like this.
 You have to work with nature."

 In 2023, Procope braved the waters again in his first solo attempt.
 This time, he started from Fort Granby in Tobago, with Carr, a swim coach with TT's Special Olympics team, among a dedicated 16-member support team.
-Carr powered his way through an 11-hour swim, and he said he came within seven nautical miles of Toco.
-However, he said "there was no way he could continue" after being caught in the current flow of the Orinoco River – one of the largest rivers in the South American region.
+Carr powered his way through an 11-hour swim, and said he came within seven nautical miles of Toco.
+However, he said there was no way he could continue after being caught in the current flow of the Orinoco River – one of the largest rivers in the South American region.

 "When you're coming up close to Toco point, you have the outer shallows.
 It's a very shallow area of water.
-You have a large area of water which is the Atlantic forcing itself through a very narrow channel which is between Trinidad and Tobago," he said.
+You have a large area of water, which is the Atlantic, forcing itself through a very narrow channel, which is between Trinidad and Tobago," he said.

-"It's also very shallow at the mouth of the channel so the current speeds up exponentially and that's where I got stuck last time."
+"It's also very shallow at the mouth of the channel, so the current speeds up exponentially, and that's where I got stuck last time."

 Last year, Procope left Fort Granby around 3.30 am.
 In an attempt to get a head start this year, Procope will leave Fort Granby from midnight on a high tide and he reckons he has a ten out of ten chance if the sea conditions are favourable.